Jim Kulbaski Recognized as ‘IP Star’ by Managing IP MagazineMay 28, 2020

 It just keeps getting brighter here at Xsensus!
 Jim Kulbaski, one of our founding members, was recognized for his excellent client work and extensive IP […]

-James (Jim) Kulbaski is an electrical and mechanical patent prosecution and copyright attorney.
+James (Jim) Kulbaski is an electrical and mechanical patent prosecution, trademark and copyright attorney.
 Mr. Kulbaski’s experience encompasses all aspects of patent law including obtaining, managing, licensing and enforcing patents.

 Mr. Kulbaski has 30 years of experience in the patent field, most recently serving as a partner in another IP law firm’s Electrical and Mechanical Patent Prosecution practice group.
 Prior to that he was a United States Patent and Trademark Office (USPTO) Patent Examiner in the computer arts.